Can Good lead to Evil?

 “to remove suffering.
 Taken together they describe the function of

-Kant's theory is an example of a deontological moral theory – according to these theories, the rightness or wrongness of actions does not depend on their consequences.
-What matters most is to fulfill our duty, regardless.
-(8)
+Kant's theory is an example of a deontological moral theory.
+According to those theories, the rightness or wrongness of actions does not depend on their consequences.
+What matters most is to "fulfil our duty".

-There seems to be a misunderstanding about the link between causes and consequences.
-Cause (which is here the mental aspect of goodwill) is not enough for initiating an action.
-For any event to take place, the motivation for action (or cause) must meet conducive factors from the surroundings to engage in activity.
-Therefore, to judge an action by its intention misses the impact of the action on the environment.
-A judgement based on evaluating the intention and not the consequences - is incomplete.
+There seems to be a misunderstanding in Kantian views about the link between causes and consequences.
+Cause (which is here the mental aspect of having "goodwill") is not enough for initiating an action.
+For any event to take place, the motivation for action (or cause) must meet conducive factors from the surroundings to engage in activity and make the intention turn into a reality of an observable event.
+Therefore, to judge an event by the intention of initiating action misses the impact of that action on the environment.
+In other words, intention is a necessary cause but not a sufficient operator in creating an event.
+The external conditions (and hence: the effect of the intention on these external conditions) must be taken into consideration - when giving a judgement about a committed action.

-We cannot control external environment, which may interfere and so can result in negative consequences, despite our good intention.
-Our ignorance about the external factors, which affect our action – does not free the individual or the authority setting duties for the individual – from responsibility for the consequences.
+Deontology emerged perhaps from the observation that we - in general - cannot control external environment, which may interfere (and so can result in negative consequences) despite our good intention.
+Our ignorance, however (about the external factors, which affect our action) – does not free us from responsibility for the consequences.

 (1) Mens Rea Legal Definition http://legal-dictionary.thefreedictionary.com/mens+rea